 The download page explains in detail how to obtain pre-compiled binaries of Geotk either from the Maven 2 repository or from the automated build page.
 The Maven 2 repository enables projects which use that built tool to declare a dependency on Geotk and have Maven automatically find and download the required binary archives.
 The automated build page provides bundles which group several Geotk modules into a single JAR file.
 The bundle geotk-bundle-4.x-SNAPSHOT.pack.gz contains a full set of Geotk modules providing the full functionality of the library.
 Other bundles are provided which contain different subsets of the project.
 A source bundle and a Javadoc bundle are also available.

-Geotk is hosted on its own mercurial source code repository, http://hg.geotoolkit.org/.
+Geotk is hosted on a GitHub source code repository, http://github.com/Geomatys/geotoolkit.git.
 A complete copy of the repository can be 'cloned' using the command:

-The mercurial clone will contain both the repository with the fully history (in the hidden .hg/ directory) and the working copy comprised of all the code files visible in the root directory.
-The Mercurial wiki explains how to use the tool for local version control and distributed collaboration.
+The Git clone will contain both the repository with the fully history (in the hidden .git/ directory) and the working copy comprised of all the code files visible in the root directory.

 Geotk is built using the Maven 2 software project management tool using the command: